alterNERDtive/elite-scripts/README.md

     findcommander       Attempts to find a CMDR’s last known position.
-Will exit with code 1 on server error and code 2 if the CMDR could not be found on EDSM. systemlist          Pulls all system names starting with the given string from EDSM
+Will exit with code 1 on server error and code 2 if the CMDR could not be found on EDSM. findsystem          Attempts to find a partially matching system that should then hopefully be in the vicinity of the given system
+    systemlist          Pulls all system names starting with the given string from EDSM
 ```